Double-banded Plover

 Colors

-Grey-brown upperparts and white underparts; breeding adults show a narrow black upper breast band and a wide chestnut lower band.
+Grey-brown upperparts and white underparts.
+Breeding males show a thin black upper breast band and a wide chestnut lower band; females have similar but duller markings.
+Non-breeding adults lose the distinct bands.

 visibility